-- (a) are to be paid to a receiver appointed by the High Court under section 4(10) of the Civil Law Act (Cap.
-43) for his remuneration, disbursements or expenses; or - (b) are to be assessed or settled by the Registrar, but rules 878, 881 and 882 will apply in relation to the assessment or settlement by the Registrar of such costs.
+(a) are to be paid to a receiver appointed by the General Division of the High Court under section 4(10) of the Civil Law Act (Cap.
+43) for his remuneration, disbursements or expenses; or with any other amount claimed), paragraph (1) does not apply to those costs.

+(b) are to be assessed or settled by the Registrar, but rules 878, 881 and 882 will apply in relation to the assessment or settlement by the Registrar of such costs.

-(3) Where a writ in an action is endorsed in accordance with rule 298(1)(b) and judgment is entered in default of appearance or of defence for the amount claimed for costs (whether alone or together with any other amount claimed), paragraph (1) does not apply to those costs.
+(3) Where a writ in an action is endorsed in accordance with rule 298(1)(b) and judgment is entered in default of appearance or of defence for the amount claimed for costs (whether alone or together